TheDeanLab/COMPASS/_sources/imaging/imaging.rst.txt

 to mitigate them, we employ a process of taking a z-stack of fluorescent beads suspended in agarose and using ImageJ to quickly process those images.

-    1. Take a z-stack within Navigate of your sample
+    1. Take a z-stack within navigate of your sample
     2. Open up the z-stack within ImageJ
     3. Reslice the z-stack (Image -> Stacks -> Reslice)
     4. Do a maximum intensity project of the resliced stack (Image -> Stacks -> Z-Projection)